Land snail: Reproduction

 The great majority of land snails are hermaphrodites with a full set of reproductive organs of both sexes, able to produce both spermatozoa and ova.
-A few groups of land snails such as the Pomatiidae, which are distantly related to periwinkles, have separate sexes: male and female.
-The age of sexual maturity varies depending on species of snail, ranging from as little as 6 weeks to 5 years.
+A few groups of land snails, such as the Pomatiidae, which are distantly related to periwinkles, have separate sexes: male and female.
+The age of sexual maturity varies depending on the species of snail, ranging from as little as 6 weeks to 5 years.
 Adverse environmental conditions may delay sexual maturity in some snail species.

 Most pulmonate air-breathing land snails perform courtship behaviors before mating.
 The courtship may last anywhere between two and twelve hours.
-In a number of different families of land snails and slugs, prior to mating one or more love darts are fired into the body of the partner.
+In a number of different families of land snails and slugs, prior to mating, one or more love darts are fired into the body of the partner.

 Pulmonate land snails are prolific breeders and inseminate each other in pairs to internally fertilize their ova via a reproductive opening on one side of the body, near the front, through which the outer reproductive organs are extruded so that sperm can be exchanged.
 Fertilization then occurs and the eggs develop.
 Each brood may consist of up to 100 eggs.

 Garden snails bury their eggs in shallow topsoil primarily while the weather is warm and damp, usually 5 to 10 cm down, digging with their foot.
 Egg sizes differ between species, from a 3 mm diameter in the grove snail to a 6 mm diameter in the Giant African Land Snail.
 After 2 to 4 weeks of favorable weather, these eggs hatch and the young emerge.
 Snails may lay eggs as often as once a month.

-There have been hybridizations of snail species; although these do not occur commonly in the wild, in captivity they can be coaxed into doing so.
+There have been hybridizations of snail species; although these do not occur commonly in the wild, in captivity, they can be coaxed into doing so.

 Parthenogenesis has been reported only in one species of slug, but many species can self-fertilise.

 C. obtusus is a prominent endemic snail species of the Eastern Alps.
 There is strong evidence for selfing (self-fertilization) in the easternmost snail populations as indicated by microsatellite data.
 Compared to western populations, in the eastern population mucous gland structures employed in sexual reproduction are highly variable and deformed suggesting that in selfing organisms these structures have reduced function.